-Lisa M. Ferri is a partner in Mayer Brown’s Intellectual Property practice and serves as the IP Practice Leader for the New York Office.
-Lisa focuses her practice on the trial and appeal of patent matters in the Life Sciences field, including representing innovator companies in cases brought pursuant to the Hatch-Waxman Act.
+Lisa M. Ferri is a partner in Mayer Brown's Intellectual Property practice and serves as the IP Practice Leader for the New York Office.
+She focuses her practice on the trial and appeal of patent matters in the Life Sciences field, including representing innovator companies in cases brought pursuant to the Hatch-Waxman Act.
 Lisa serves as lead counsel on behalf of high-profile companies in federal courts across the country, Patent Office inter partes

-Lisa’s life sciences practice spans biotechnology, pharmaceutical and medical device patent cases involving a broad range of therapeutic areas and technologies—from small molecule and biologics for the treatment of HIV/AIDS, cancer, hepatitis, influenza, auto-immunities, emesis and BPH, to drug delivery systems, recombinant DNA, RNAi and a variety of devices.
+Lisa's life sciences practice spans a broad range of therapeutic areas and technologies—from pharmaceuticals and biologics for the treatment of HIV/AIDS, cancer, hepatitis, influenza, auto-immunities, anemia, emesis and BPH, to drug delivery systems, research tools, recombinant DNA, RNAi and a variety of medical devices.
 Her pharmaceutical practice focuses on representing innovator companies in cases brought pursuant to the Hatch-Waxman Act.
 She has successfully defended a number of key blockbuster drugs.
 Following enactment of the AIA, Lisa handled one of the first co-pending inter partes reviews and district court litigations relating to the Orange Book listed drug Lexiva® -- which was the first "lead compound" IPR before the PTAB as well.
 Lisa also concentrates on patent litigation dealing with large molecule biologics products including a series of antibody litigations involving the well-known "Cabilly" patent portfolio.

 Lisa is an adjunct professor at Fordham University School of Law where she teaches Patent Litigation.

 Lisa serves as co-chair of the firm's global Women's Leadership Committee.